-The Bonnyville Airport is located north of the Town of Bonnyville, within the M.D. of Bonnyville adjacent to Highway 41 as shown on, Map 9 - Node #2 - Development Concept.
-The Town of Bonnyville owns the airport and operates the facility.
+The Airport is located north of the Town of Bonnyville, within the M.D. of Bonnyville adjacent to Highway 41.
+The M.D. of Bonnyville owns and operates the facility.
 The airport provides an important amenity for the area as well as an economic benefit to the region.

-- 9.14.1 The M.D. of Bonnyville will continue to support the ongoing operation and expansion of the airport and shall protect the Bonnyville Airport from incompatible land uses and developments on adjacent lands which may unduly affect airport operations, activities, and the ability to extend the runway to the east in the future. - 9.14.2 Any storm water management facilities required for the expanded airport lands and/or adjacent development areas should be dry bottom facilities to discourage wildlife or waterfowl habitat. - 9.14.3 Wind turbines, cell towers, or tall infrastructure or facilities shall be prohibited if they protrude the upper limit of the 45 m (150 foot) vertical surface above ground level within the entire 4,000 m Obstacle Identification Surface(OIS) area.
-Refer to Appendix A Bonnyville Airport Assessment and Recommendations Report, (Stantec 2017).
+- Policy 9.14.1: The M.D. of Bonnyville shall protect the Municipal District of Bonnyville Regional Airport from incompatible land uses and developments on adjacent lands which may unduly affect airport operations, activities, and the ability to extend the runway to the east in the future. - Policy 9.14.2: Any storm water management facilities required for the expanded airport lands and/or adjacent development areas should be dry bottom facilities to discourage wildlife or waterfowl habitat. - Policy 9.14.3: Wind turbines, cell towers, or tall infrastructure or facilities shall be prohibited if they protrude the upper limit of the 45 m (150 foot) vertical surface above ground level within the entire 4,000 m Obstacle Identification Surface (OIS) area, as outlined in the Bonnyville Airport Assessment and Recommendations Report, (Stantec 2017).